Menu

 READ-ALOUD REMINDER FROM THE WEST END BOOK GROUP, PORTLAND, MAINE

-"When we discussed Calendars in our book group, we discovered that we didn't really begin to fully appreciate the poems until we read them aloud."
-That's right.
-The poems are designed to be experienced physically.
-Please try this, even if you are by yourself.
-Thanks!— Annie
+“When we discussed Calendars in our book group, we discovered that we didn’t really begin to fully appreciate the poems until we read them aloud.

 SELECTED REVIEWS